My Own Mushing History and Activities

 From the very beginning I have

-eighteenth and 19th century mushing
+goal is to be able to accurately recreate eighteenth and 19th century mushing

 techniques while exploring the back country, hunting, camping and